 - It protects extended surfaces compared to other methods available.

 It has been observed that several installations present specific challenges as a result of their technical specifications, the nature of the materials inside the pipelines or the composition of the soil in their location.
-Given these conditions STOPCOR Heater PRO 1&2 and STOPCOR MAX POWER are the ideal solution!
+Given these conditions STOPCOR Heater PRO 1&2 and STOPCOR Commercial line are the ideal solution!